pantheon-systems/documentation/source/content/guides/terminus/09-configuration.md

 This section provides information on how to configure your local Terminus configuration file.

-You can create a configuration file to provide default values for common options if you find yourself passing the same options to Terminus repeatedly.
+You can create a configuration file to provide default values for common options.
+This helps avoid passing the same options to Terminus repeatedly.
 The Terminus configuration file is located at `$HOME/.terminus/config.yml`.

 ## Available Configurations